 Please note the examples above for short-term and long-term debt are not exhaustive.

-NEWITY LLC and its affiliates are not lenders participating in SBA’s 7(a) loan program.
-SBA 7(a) loans are ultimately processed and approved by a lender participant in SBA’s 7(a) loan program.
+NEWITY LLC and its affiliates are not lenders participating in the SBA’s 7(a) loan program.
+NEWITY LLC is a lender service provider for Northeast Bank, a lender participant in the SBA’s 7(a) loan program.
+SBA 7(a) loans are ultimately processed and approved by a lender participant in the SBA’s 7(a) loan program.